nicolaromano/corticotroph-heterogeneity/README.md

     00_download_data.sh SRR123456 /home/pitdatasets/Example2022 /home/sratoolkit/

 Note some data is deposited on ArrayExpress, which is not accessible from the NCBI SRA toolkit.
-A list of files to download is available in the directory and can be simply downloaded using wget.
+A list of files to download is available in the directory and can be simply downloaded using `wget`.

 `01_align_to_genome.sh`